 (2) For emission units that have had a performance test conducted after January 1, 2012, the permittee shall make a one-time notification to the NDEQ within fifteen (15) days of when there is a ten (10) percent increase in daily production/throughput rate, over the tested rate recorded during the most recent valid performance test.
 If there are subsequent ten (10) percent increases over the rate most recently notified to the NDEQ, the permittee shall make a one-time notification to the NDEQ of each such subsequent increase.

-(3) The notification shall include the date of the changes, a description of the changes made, and an evaluation of the resulting impact on emissions from the emissions units and/or control equipment.
+(3) The notification shall include the date of the changes, a description of the changes made, and an evaluation of the expected impact on emissions from the emissions units and/or control equipment.

-(4) The following definitions apply for purposes of Conditions I.(O)(ii) above:
+(4) The following definitions apply for purposes of Conditions I.(O)(2) above: